-The bottom of the MDT displays the Status Bar.
-This area provides important status messages in a text box (for example, LOGGED ON, Late 4 Minutes, Wait to Depart), as well as other information in icon form:
+The bottom of the MDT unit displays the Status Bar.
+This area provides important status messages regarding connectivity to the IVU, operators see OTP updates, etc. Examples can include LOGGED ON, Late 4 Minutes, Wait X minutes to Depart, on-time, as well as other information

 - Data connectivity status